California was the first state to legalize medical cannabis in 1996, and the state still. Remains a trendsetter in the cannabis industry nationwide.

-In 2017, California's Humboldt County, known for its redwood trees, implemented a track-and-trace program for medical cannabis.
+In 2017, California’s Humboldt County, known for its redwood trees, implemented a track-and-trace program for medical cannabis.
 This system aims to keep track of how products are moving through the supply chain.
-The track and trace program also provides detailed data and location information so that the products can be traced back to the place of origin.
+The track and trace program also provides detail data and location information.
+So that the products can be trace back to the place of origin.

 Purpose Of the Program

-Because legal cannabis is still a relatively new market, great care must be taken by suppliers to ensure that all state and federal regulations are being followed.
+Because legal cannabis is still a relatively new market, great care must be take.
+By suppliers to ensure that all state and federal regulations are being followed.
 These regulations include avoiding providing misleading information or advertising the products to children.

 The program also makes sure that growing the cannabis plants takes place on private land.

-The stamps that are required in the track and trace program implement security methods that combat counterfeiting.
-They are integrated with software that provides all the data and information necessary, and they incorporate advanced business intelligence technologies.
+The stamps that are require in the track and trace program implement security methods that combat counterfeiting.
+They are integrate with software that provides all the data and information necessary, and they incorporate advance business intelligence technologies.
 According to county government, a unique QR code and stamp number provides the following information: